apptronicnet/core/doc/common/dependency_injection.md

 }
 ```

-Technique above shows a simple way to inject constructor ot other parameters in **Module**.
+Technique above shows a simple way to inject a constructor or other parameters in **Module**.

 All injections performed here are taken from current **Context** with all of it's **Modules** and **Instances** and all its parent **Contexts**.